centic9/jgit-cookbook/README.md

 Another simple way to start the sample-server is to run `./gradlew run` in the httpserver-directory.

+**NOTE** This seems to be broken currently, JGit requires Jetty 12, but after updating Jetty it did not work any more

 #### Useful code elsewhere

 ##### cf-ops-automation-broker